-Pollock Roe (mentaiko in Japanese and myeongnan-jeot in Korean) is cured fish roe that is savory, spicy and full of umami.
-It is a popular Korean and Japanese ingredient that is eaten as a side dish with rice.
+If you’re not familiar with pollock roe (mentaiko in Japanese and myeongnan-jeot in Korean), it’s a type of cured fish roe that tastes spicy, savory, and umami all at the same time.
+It’s a popular ingredient in Japanese and Korean cuisine, and it’s often eaten as a side dish with rice.

-Pollock roe can be found in most Japanese or Korean markets in the frozen section.
-They store very well in the freezer so you can buy a big pack and take out the proportions you need each time you make this recipe.
+You can find pollock roe in most Japanese or Korean markets, and they’ll usually be in the frozen foods section.
+Since they can store well in the freezer, you can buy a big pack and take out small portions each time you want to use them.

 What is Mentaiko?